 1. I've been thinking about getting into the stock market, but I'm afraid we're in for a big market drop and I can't afford to lose the money.
 When is a good time?

-Now.
-Now is just about always a good time to begin investing in stocks.
-For you, for your kids, for your mom and your next-door neighbor.
-Doesn't matter if the market drops, it always comes back and, if you choose the companies you invest in carefully, you are unlikely to lose.
+always comes back and, if you choose the companies you invest in carefully (or if you buy the whole haystack) you are unlikely to lose.
 It's not that easy, of course: the trick is going for the long term.
-If you want to dabble, just grow your money quick and get out, try Las Vegas.
+If you want to dabble, just triple your money quick and get out, go ahead and try Las Vegas.
 But if you are willing to commit to a 5-year minimum (50 is better) and you can afford to leave your money in the market, you'll do great.
-If you buy in and the market slides, great, it's just gone on sale.
+If you buy in and the market slides, great!
+Because now it's on sale!
 Buy some more.

 2. How do I teach my kids about stocks?
 I want them to learn about proper saving and investing but I don't know where to start.

-Open each of your kids a small portfolio of their own.
-Fund it with a chunk of their savings (again, think L-O-N-G term) and then add whatever you can part with to start them off.
-It can be a total of $500 or $5,000.
-Easy to do on E*Trade or TD Ameritrade.
+TD Ameritrade.
 Show them how to research the companies that interest them.
 Teach them the kinds of things to look for, like a wide competitive moat and low debt and smart managers and a great brand.
 You can guide their research or not, that's up to you.
 The #1 goal is to give them a sense of ownership, and of self-determination.
 The #2 goal is for their stocks to increase in value.
-Be prepared for them to lose the money, at least on paper and at least in the short run.
-Show them how to check up on their holdings (not more than weekly, and preferably monthly).
-Let them discover the excitement and pride of their own great choices.
+Be prepared for them to lose the money, at least on paper in the short run.
+Show them how to check up on their holdings (preferably monthly, not more than weekly).
+Let them discover the excitement and pride— and the pain— of their own great choices.

 3. What does it mean when the stock splits?
 Does that make it a better deal?
 Should I buy more?

 I never act on tips I get.
 When I buy a stock, it's nearly always a company I've been watching for a long time.
-It's usually a company of which I am a customer.
+It's often a business of which I am a customer.
 It's a company with a brand most people know or will know, with an excellent executive team and very little long-term debt on their recent balance sheet.
 When I deviate from this method, I tend to get my hat handed to me.
 Unless I have a damned good reason, these days I stick to my script.

 5. How much of my savings should I put into stocks?
 My broker (boyfriend, sister, dad, colleague, barista, hairstylist) says I should have __% in the market but I should also have some in bonds and leave the rest mostly in cash...?